konstantinos-dimitriou/Neural-network-solvers-for-ODEs/Logistic_equation/README.md

 - [Neural Networks playlist](https://www.youtube.com/watch?v=8bNIkfRJZpo) — Sebastian Lague

 The core network is a fully connected feedforward network trained with mini-batch SGD and backpropagation.
-Hidden layers use `tanh` activation; the output layer is linear, which is appropriate for a regression target.
-Weights are initialised with He scaling to avoid vanishing gradients.
+Hidden layers use `tanh` or `sigmoid` activation; the output layer is linear, which is appropriate for a regression target.
+Weights are initialised with Xavier/Glorot scaling (1/sqrt(fan_in)) to keep activation variance stable across layers and avoid vanishing gradients, which is appropriate for tanh and sigmoid hidden units.

 ---